 Instead, offer them to “build a solid system to become their most confident self, for $450”.

 That way, you give them a simple way to start working with you – something that you can later turn into a long-term gig.

 The sales funnel doesn’t stop after you made your first sale.
 After successfully delivering on The Offer, you have shown the client that you do good on your promises and that the money she spent is an investment, not a cost.

-By now, you have probably been able to pinpoint some specific mistakes that you could help her with, and you can pitch her a more long-term collaboration!
+By now, you have probably been able to pinpoint some specific improvements that you could help her with, and you can pitch her a more long-term collaboration!

 It is not a quick-fix, prepare to spend quite a bit of time to put it in place.
 The good thing though is that when the first version is created – it takes very small tweaks to constantly improve it!